qBioTurin/AB-ESSN/Melanoma/ABM/readme.md

 The generated model can be thus directly loaded within NetLogo.
 This model already include plots.
 However reporting functions for storing data into csv files is not implemented yet.
 For such reason we also manually included the required modifications.
 See the SEIRS Example to exactly know which modifications have been done to the file in order to obtain csv output.

 Furthermore, as GreatSPN does not automatically manage general functions and read arcs related to general functions, these have been manually added within the NetLogo code and are presented into the file Melanoma_netlogo.netlogo.
-This model also includes inital conditions for vaccinations in the "setup" procedure, and rule rates as presented in the article.

-For example, for transition Ckill that both includes general functions according to Michaelis-Menten kinetics, as well as read arcs we have modified the code in two points, for rate calculation and rule execution, as follows:
+For example, for transition Ckill that both includes general functions according to Michaelis-Menten kinetics as well as read arcs, we have modified the code in two points, for rate calculation and rule execution, as follows:

     ;; transition Ckill - rate calculation
     set _A1 Ecells with [place = Es AND (TRUE)] ;;Ecells are leaders